m-language/m/docs/tutorial/macros.rst

 expressions rather than functions.
 However, they can still be treated like they are curried, and will work as expected.

 .. code-block:: lisp

-    # Defines inc with "currying"
+    # Defines inc with currying
     ((def inc) (fn x (add 1 x)))

     # Equivalent to the above
     ((defn (inc x)) (add 1 x))